coreos/torus/README.md

 It supports the TRIM SSD command for garbage collecting; `-o discard` enables this.

-It is recommended (though not required) to use a log-structured filesystem on these devices, to minimize the chance of corrpution.
+It is recommended (though not required) to use a log-structured filesystem on these devices, to minimize the chance of corruption.
 [F2FS](https://en.wikipedia.org/wiki/F2FS) is a good choice, and included in the kernel.